 Banco Sabadell also previously implemented a collective redundancy plan affecting 1,800 employees (11% of the workforce) in November 2020.

 Update 22/09/2021:Sabadell has offered early retirement plans for affected employees aged between 56 and 62 with up to 55% of annual salary until the age of 63.
-According to CCOO union, Sabadell is offering workers aged between 56 and 57 to take early retirement with 50% of their salary until they reach the age of 62.
-The unions again reject the bank's conditions and maintain the mobilisations called in eight cities.
+According to the CCOO union, Sabadell is offering workers aged between 56 and 57 to take early retirement with 50% of their salary until they reach the age of 62.
+The unions again rejected the bank's conditions and maintained the mobilisations called in eight cities.

 Update 15/11/2021:Banco Sabadell and the unions have reached an agreement for the last collective layoff plan announced in 2021.
 This agreement reduces the number of affected employees to 1380 (556 less than initially planned).
 All these layoffs had to be voluntary.
 Otherwise, the number of layoffs would increase to 1602.
 In any case, the bank has received almost 2,000 requests for voluntary leaves within the collective dismissal plan.
 The agreement also includes early retirements for those affected who are older than 54 years and have at least 10 years of seniority in the bank, receiving compensation of 65% of the annual salary.
 Those under 55 years of age will be entitled to a compensation of 40 days per year worked with a maximum of 30 monthly payments.
 In addition, those affected with less than five years of seniority will have bonuses from €5,000 and up to €25,000 for those with more than 15 years in the company.